-- 1) No employee shall have or hold any employment or contractual relationship with any business entity or any agency which: - a) is subject to the regulation of, or is doing business with Okaloosa County; or - b) in any way creates a continuing or frequently recurring conflict between his/her private interests and the performance of his/her public duties; or - c) would impede the full and faithful discharge of his/her public duties. - 2) Prior approval to engage in outside employment must be obtained in writing from your department director on the Outside Employment & Contractual Relationship Form. - 3) If the specific conditions of the outside employment or contractual relationship change, a new request for approval must be submitted. - 4) Failure to secure required approval may cause you to be suspended or dismissed. - 5) Approval will at all times be subject to review and cancellation.
+- 1) No employee shall have or hold any employment or contractual relationship with any entity which: - a) Is subject to the regulation of, or is doing business with Okaloosa County; or - b) In any way creates a continuing or frequently recurring moral, legal or technical conflict between his/her private interests and the performance of his/her public duties; or - c) Would impede the full and faithful discharge of his/her public duties. - 2) To request authorization to engage in outside employment, you must fill out the Outside Employment & Contractual Relationship Form and submit it to your department director.
+The department director shall review it and send a recommendation to the Human Resources Department.
+Human Resources shall send the department director's recommendation to the County Attorney for a recommendation and to the County Administrator for final approval.
+The County Administrator's decision shall be final and not subject to grievance. - 3) A new request for approval must be submitted if an employee has a change in: - a) Job description; - b) Position; and/or - c) Nature of approved outside employment or enterprise. - 4) Any violation of this chapter may cause you to be suspended or dismissed. - 5) No employee shall accept outside employment where County time, equipment or material is to be used or where such employment or any part thereof is to be performed on County time.